 The book summarizes “my study on gender,” she explains.
 Her major themes are that of complementarianism: males have “headship” and women are “strong help” for men, with women excluded from some roles, authority, and functions in the church, including senior pastor and elder, but not from all.

 Chapters One and Two: Men Have Headship Because Adam was Created First, Adam Instructs Eve, …

-Chapter 1 sets out Sproles’ interpretation of Genesis 1-3, including that God (a) uses creation order—Adam first, Eve second, “God creates man … and woman comes from man”—to “forever connect the sexes in relationship and responsibility,” (b) creates Eve as a “strong helper corresponding to or opposite” Adam, and (c) instructs Adam, thereby delegating authority to him, and Adam instructs Eve, giving rise to a “clear order of authority” that must be obeyed today.
+Chapter 1 sets out Sproles’ interpretation of Genesis 1-3, including that God does the following: (a) uses creation order—Adam first, Eve second, “God creates man … and woman comes from man”—to “forever connect the sexes in relationship and responsibility,” (b) creates Eve as a “strong helper corresponding to or opposite” Adam, and (c) instructs Adam, thereby, per Sproles, delegating authority to him, and Adam instructs Eve, giving rise to a “clear order of authority” that must be obeyed today.